-The University is making testing available for all staff attending campus who are showing no symptoms of COVID-19 (asymptomatic).
+Testing available for all staff attending campus who are showing no symptoms of COVID-19 (asymptomatic)

 If your tests come back as negative, you must continue to abide by the Government's guidance and restrictions, as well as the University's own guidance for when you are on campus.
 In particular, everyone should continue to observe the 'hands, face, space' message.
 Wash your hands regularly and use sanitiser, wear a face covering where required and keep social distancing - stay two metres apart.